shivajichalise/webtechnology/Assignments/assignment3/README.md

-# Pattern Matching in PHP
+# Pattern Matching & File Handling in PHP

+## Pattern Matching
 Hypertext Preprocessor (PHP) using regular expression for pattern matching.
 A regular expression is a sequence of characters that forms a search pattern.
 When you search for data in a text, you can use this search pattern to describe what you are searching for.
 Regular expression is of two types: